PurrNet/PurrDocs/guides/broadcast-chat-system.md

 }
 ```

-Now that we've subscribed to the events required, we can actually send a `ChatMessage` to the server!
+Now that we've subscribed to the events required, we can actually send a `ChatMessage` to the **Server**!
 You can do this however you'd like, for testing, something like this will be more than sufficient for our needs:

 ```csharp
 void Update()